Info for survivors

 What is a No Contact Order?

 No Contact Orders prohibit all forms of communication between designated students including direct and indirect contact, written and electronic communication (social media, email, text, chat, etc.) or communication through a third party.
-Other actions prohibited by a no contact order include but are not limited to: stalking the other person(s), following the other person(s) and any other behaviors that would make a reasonable person feel uncomfortable or threatened.
+Other actions prohibited by a no contact order include but are not limited to: stalking the other person(s), following the other person(s) and any other behaviors that would make a reasonable person feel threatened.

 No Contact Orders apply on and off campus, and are in place while all parties are students at Binghamton University.
 No Contact Orders are University specific and police departments and other municipalities would not acknowledge or enforce this Order off campus.
 Violations in locations off campus need to be reported to University Police or the Office of Student Conduct.